laizk/yelp-dataset-analytics/PROJECT_JOURNEY.md

 -   Set up a test Spark job that validates all integrations (Delta write, S3A read, MongoDB read/write) as a smoke test before building complex pipelines.

+## 🧱 Structure and Naming

+-   Use role-based service names (`serving-api`, `analytics-api`) instead of framework names so the intent is clear even as the stack evolves.
+-   Keep folders aligned with domain boundaries (serving, analytics, batch, storage, UI) to make ownership and deployment responsibilities obvious.
+-   Treat naming as part of the architecture: clear paths reduce onboarding time and prevent accidental coupling between OLTP and BI concerns.

 ## 🔮 Next Steps

 -   Add Spark Structured Streaming consumers for Kafka review topics.